phdesign/flickr-rsync/README.md

 Filtering is done using regular expressions.
 The following four options control filtering the files:

-* `--include=` specifies a pattern that **file paths** must match to be included in the operation
+* `--include=` specifies a pattern that **file names** must match to be included in the operation
 * `--include-dir=` specifies a pattern that **folder names** must match to be included in the operation
-* `--exclude=` specifies a pattern that **file paths** must NOT match to be included in the operation
+* `--exclude=` specifies a pattern that **file names** must NOT match to be included in the operation
 * `--exclude-dir=` specifies a pattern that **folder names** must NOT match to be included in the operation

-Note that filtering by folders is more performant than by file paths, prefer folder name filtering where possible.
+Note that filtering by folders is more performant than by file names, prefer folder name filtering where possible.

 Also note that exclude filters take preference and will override include filters.